 These Gruyere Scalloped Potatoes are everything you want in a delicious side dish.
-Rich with shredded cheese, cream, garlic, and potatoes cooked perfectly!
+Rich with shredded cheese, cream, garlic, and perfectly cooked potatoes!

-The most important thing I learned during my first year of marriage, is that Swiss people love their potatoes.
-Served with almost every meal, my husband quickly taught me that potatoes were an essential part of making him happy.
+The most important thing I learned during my first year of marriage is that Swiss people love their potatoes.
+They are served with almost every meal, and my husband quickly taught me that potatoes were an essential part of making him happy.
 He’s a simple man I tell you.

-Potatoes are extremely convenient to make and provide a culinary canvas of unlimited possibilities.
-Serve them the American way-baked with cheese and sour cream or shredded for a crispy breakfast hash brown.
-Potatoes are a key staple in every cuisine around the world, and rightfully so, they are delicious!
+- Potatoes are extremely convenient and versatile.
+They provide a culinary “blank canvas” for almost unlimited possibilities.
+Serve them the American way, baked with cheese and sour cream, or shred and fry them to make crispy breakfast hash browns.

-They are wonderful additions to any meal.
-I often use them as a thickening agent for soups.
-Simply cook the potatoes in your soup mixture then blend 1/3 of the soup and pour it back in.
-You will have a thick and creamy soup without the added calories of using a cream.
+- You can use them as a thickening agent for soups.
+Here how to do it: simply cook the potatoes in your soup mixture, then remove about a third of the soup, blend until smooth and pour it back in.
+You will have a thick and creamy soup without any of the added calories of using a cream.

 While I love pretty much everything with potatoes, this Gruyere Cheese Scalloped Potatoes dish is my family’s absolute favorite.
 It is rich, garlic-y, and cheesy.
 I make this dish for almost every holiday.
 Despite using almost 15 pounds of potatoes each time, there is almost never any leftovers.

 I first had this dish during my exchange year in Switzerland.
 My host father made the BEST scalloped potatoes ever.
-He finally taught me how to make it the last month that I was there, and I finally realized why it was so delicious.
-He uses all of the finest ingredients- cream, butter, and an entire head of garlic.
+He finally taught me how to make it the last month that I was there, and which is when I discovered why his recipe was so delicious.
+He uses all of the finest ingredients – cream, butter, plus an entire head of garlic.

 While any potato will work, he always uses white potatoes.
 This variety hold their shape after cooking and is lightly creamy.
 The skin is delicate and thin so there is no need to peel!
 They are also wonderful for mashing.